ouracademy/big-deprecated/readme.md

 This is a web application event management system that it's on construction.

-BigEvents is a web application based on Laravel and Angular2.
-It uses the best of both worlds.
+BigEvents is a web application based on Laravel 5 and Angular 2.
+It uses the best of both worlds. **Now uses Laravel 5.2 and Angular 2 RC6**

 The event management contains: